-Major: Nursing (RN - BSN Completion Program)
+Major: Nursing (BS - Nursing completion program for registered nurses)

-Registered nurses who have graduated from an ADN or Diploma nursing program will find Concordia's BSN Completion Program a flexible means of furthering their nursing education.
-Coursework is completed in an accelerated learning format on campus or online.
-Completion program candidates can obtain their BSN degree in approximately (2) two calendar years.
+Registered nurses who have graduated from an ADN or Diploma nursing program will find Concordia's BS N Completion Program a flexible means of furthering their nursing education.
+Coursework consists of accelerated learning modules that can be taken on-site or online.
+Completion program candidates can obtain their BSN degree in as quick as 18 months, depending on how many credits are transferred in.
+Students may transfer in up to 90 credits from their ADN and any other previous college coursework that has a grade of C+ or better.
+All students must take at least 36 credits at CUW in order to satisfy residency requirements and graduate with a Baccalaureate Degree from CUW.
 Concordia University's Nursing Completion Program is accredited by the Commission on Collegiate Nursing Education.